Design Trends & Usability: The Hamburger Menu On Desktop

 I know that stat is not directly linked to navigation but it highlights that time is of the essence!

-(View the demographic report here and full results here)
+(View the full results here)

 Preference Test Results